Nissan Leaf boot space & seating

 The rear seats split 60:40 and when fully folded down, increase space to 1,176 litres, but the depth of the boot means there’s a big step and no flat floor which may limit useability.
 Leafs fitted with the Bose stereo upgrade (standard on the Tekna model) have slightly less luggage capacity due to the installation of additional equipment in the boot.
 Finally, there’s no storage beneath the Leaf’s bonnet, as there is in some electric cars.

 - 1VerdictThe second-generation Nissan Leaf is one of the more affordable and practical electric cars; an 'e+' long-range version is available, too

 - 2Range, battery & chargingWhen it comes to real-world range, it’s hard to overstate how impressive the Nissan Leaf is

-- 6Practicality & boot space - currently readingWe have few complaints about the amount of space inside the Nissan Leaf for both passengers and luggage
+- 6Boot space, seating & practicality - currently readingWe have few complaints about the amount of space inside the Nissan Leaf for both passengers and luggage

 - 7Reliability & safety ratingIt's still a relatively new model, but the signs are the Nissan Leaf should be reliable and safe